-4010.11 Grievance/Arbitration
+10.11 Grievance/Arbitration

-10.A. (a) In the case of a decision to deny tenure and/or promotion, the candidate may consult with CUASA on whether or not the Association will grieve the decision.
-10.B (b) Grievances may be based upon any of the one or more of the following grounds, including but not limited to: (a) Procedural irregularity; (b) Discrimination; (c) Duty to accommodate; (d) Reasonable apprehension of bias; (e) Violations of academic freedom; or, (a) (f) Substantive grounds based on the application and/or interpretation of any of the criteria for teaching, research and service.
-Substantive grounds may include but are not limited to improper weighting or discounting of scholarly activity and/or teaching in critical, marginal and/or new areas of specialization and their methods and/or sites of dissemination.
-10.B.
-A grievance may be filed by the employee or the Association only on one or more of the following alleged grounds: 10.B.I.
-Procedural irregularity or failure to apply the tenure and promotion procedures; 10.B.II.
-Discrimination within the meaning of Article 5 (No Discrimination); or 10.B.III.
-A violation or violations of academic freedom within the meaning of Article 4 (Academic Freedom).
-10.C.
-A grievance cannot be filed on the basis of substantive grounds involving the application or interpretation of the criteria for tenure and promotion.
-10.C.l. (c) If CUASA decides to grieve the decision the grievance shall proceed directly to Arbitration.
-Expedited arbitration shall not be an option in the case of a grievance on tenure and/or promotion., and the choice of the arbitrator must be acceptable to both parties.
-10.C.I(i) The preliminary appointment shall continue without alteration until the legal process has reached its conclusion.
-10.D.(d) The Arbitrator will make one of the following decisions shall have discretion to make any and all decisions including awarding tenure and/or promotion.: 10.D.I.
-Dismiss the grievance and uphold the decision.;
+- (a) In the case of a decision to deny tenure and/or promotion, the candidate may consult with CUASA on whether or not the Association will grieve the decision. - (b) Grievances may be based upon any of the following grounds, including but not limited to: - (a) Procedural irregularity; - (b) Discrimination: - (c) Duty to accommodate; - (d) Reasonable apprehension of bias; - (e) Violations of academic freedom; or, - (f) Substantive grounds based on the application and/or interpretation of any of the criteria for teaching, research and service.
+Substantive grounds may include but are not limited to improper weighting or discounting of scholarly activity and/or teaching in critical, marginal and/or new areas of specialization and their methods and/or sites of dissemination. - (c) If CUASA decides to grieve the decision the grievance shall proceed directly to Arbitration.
+Expedited arbitration shall not be an option in the case of a grievance on tenure and/or promotion.. - (i) The preliminary appointment shall continue without alteration until the legal process has reached its conclusion.

+(d) The Arbitrator shall have discretion to make any and all decisions including awarding tenure and/or promotion.